You got website traffic! Isn’t that great?

 Reports tend to be more appealing to a technical or B2B audience.
 But if you’re in that type of industry, they can be a powerful lead magnet.

-Knowing industry benchmarks and trends is really valuable—so valuable that some reports cost thousands of dollars to access.
+Knowing industry benchmarks and trends are really valuable—so valuable that some reports cost thousands of dollars to access.
 If you have the capability to offer some kind of valuable report for free, it can be a powerful lead magnet.

 MuleSoft, a company that helps software interact with other software, offers a whole host of reports that they use for lead generation.